Alignment Report

 AI Literacy Is the Starting Line

 Educators have seen this pattern before.
 Digital literacy.
 Information literacy.
 Data literacy.
 Each time, institutions taught people to operate the tools, declared them literate, and watched the competency decay.
-Because operating the thing was never the hard part.
 AI literacy is about to repeat this pattern at scale.
 Unless we go further.

 AI Literacy